Emerging adulthood and early adulthood: Abnormal development

 Much research has been directed at studying the onset of lifetime DSM disorders to dispel the common thought that most disorders begin earlier in life.
 Because of this reasoning, many people that show signs of disorders do not seek help due to its stigmatization.
 The research shows that those with various disorders will not feel symptoms until emerging adulthood.
 Kessler and Merikangas reported that "50% of emerging adults between the ages of 18 and 25 experience at least one psychiatric disorder."
 Not only is the emergence of various disorders prevalent in emerging adulthood, but the chance of developing a disorder drastically decreases at age 28.

-Seventy-five percent of any lifetime DSM-V anxiety, mood, impulse-control and substance abuse disorder begins before age 24.
+Seventy-five percent of any lifetime DSM-V anxiety, mood, impulse-control, and substance abuse disorder begins before age 24.
 Most onsets at this age will not be, or become, comorbid.
 The median onset interquartile range of substance use disorders is 18–27, while the median onset age is 20.
 The median onset age of mood disorders is 25.

-Even disorders that begin earlier, like schizophrenia spectrum diagnoses, can reveal themselves within the age range of emerging adulthood.
+Even disorders that begin earlier, like schizophrenia spectrum diagnoses, can reveal themselves within the developmental stage of emerging adulthood.
 Often, patients will not seek help until several years of symptoms have passed, if at all.
 For example, those diagnosed with social anxiety disorder will rarely seek treatment until age 27 or later.
 Typically, symptoms of more severe disorders, such as major depression, begin at age 25 as well.
 Depression symptoms are higher in the 20s compared to the older generation with the exclusion of the 80s.
 The negative effect is also higher in the 20s but it will hit a peak then the negative effect will decrease.

 With the exception of some phobias, symptoms of many disorders begin to appear and are diagnosable during emerging adulthood.
 Major efforts have been taken to educate the public and influence those with symptoms to seek treatment past adolescence.
 There is minimal but intriguing evidence that those who attend college appear to have less of a chance of showing symptoms of DSM-IV disorders.
-In one study, "they were significantly less likely to have a diagnosis of drug use disorder or nicotine dependence."
-In addition, "bipolar disorder was less common in individuals attending college."
+In one study, they were less prone to drug abuse and dependence and their mental health was better in college students.
 However, other research reports that chance of alcohol abuse and addiction is increased with college student status.